nmshd/documentation/_docs_integrate/attribute-introduction.md

 ### Delete Attributes

 An Identity may have created an Attribute for itself or received an Attribute from a peer that it does not need any longer.
 In both cases, it can [delete the Attribute]({% link _docs_integrate/delete-attributes.md %}).
 If an Identity has shared an Attribute that is owned by itself with a peer, it can [request the deletion of this Attribute from the peer]({% link _docs_integrate/delete-attributes.md %}#request-the-deletion-of-own-attributes-from-peer) in order to withdraw their permission to use the Attribute.
-Of course, the associated [own shared Attribute can be deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-shared-attributes).
+Of course, the associated [own shared Attribute can be deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-shared-attributes), too.